 The Hobart Bicycle Advisory Committee provides advice, reference and support services to the City of Hobart on bike riding issues.
-The committee is chaired by Alderman Philip Cocker and members include Alderman Jeff Briscoe, Alderman Helen Burnet, Alderman Anna Reynolds, Alderman Bill Harvey and representatives from the State Government, University of Tasmania, RACT, Tasmania Police, Bicycle Network, Cycling South and community representatives.
+The committee is currently chaired by Alderman Philip Cocker and Aldermanic members include Jeff Briscoe, Helen Burnet, Anna Reynolds and Bill Harvey.
+Aldermanic representation may change after the Local Government Election that is being held in October 2018.
+The committee is also made up of representatives from the State Government, University of Tasmania, RACT, Tasmania Police, Bicycle Network, Cycling South and community representatives.

 The Hobart City Council Principal Bicycle Network

 The Principal Bicycle Network is a representation of the arterial routes that could be developed to improve the cycling amenity of Hobart for its residents and visitors.

 View a map of the Principal Bicycle Network(PDF, 1MB)